proudnhello/cline-test/memory-bank/techContext.md

 ## Security Considerations

 -   Sensitive files such as `.env` files, files containing secrets, API keys, or other credentials must not be read or modified.
+-   Supabase credentials and other secrets are stored in a `.env.local` file, which is not committed to version control.
+These are loaded into the application as environment variables.